-The bottom line is that BCAA can help build muscle, promote weight loss, and speed up recovery after exercising.
+The bottom line is that BCAA can help build muscle, promote weight loss, and speed up recovery after exercise.
 But what’s the best BCAA for men and women?
 Lucky for you, RAVE is here to help with our list of the 10 best BCAA products and supplements.